Ruoyu716/ECS160HW4/README.md

 11/29/2019 Third commit.
 Note: Work well with test, test1, test2, test3, test4, test5 and empty.csv.
 But when .csv file satrts with name, it does not work.
-Also need to check white space and maximum line size,
+Also need to check white space and maximum line size, need to figure out removing outter quotes when print message.